swedenconnect/technical-framework/ELN-0608 - Certificate Profile for Central Signing Services.md

 <a name="data-source"></a>
 ###### 2.3.1.1.1.
 Data source
-All certificates SHALL contain a unique person identifier, carried in the serialNumber attribute (OID 2.5.4.5) in the subject field.
+All certificates SHALL contain a unique person identifier, carried in the `serialNumber` attribute (OID 2.5.4.5) in the subject field.
 The person identifier SHALL be obtained from the Identity Provider in the form of a SAML attribute.
 For PKC certificates the SAML attribute SHOULD be one of the attributes listed below.
 For Qualified Certificates the SAML attribute SHALL be one of the attributes listed below.

 Attribute | Attribute name | Specification
 ---|---|---
-Swedish "Personnummer" or "Samordningsnummer" | urn:oid:1.2.752.29.4.13 | \[[ELN-0604](#eln-0604)\]
+Swedish personal identity number (personnummer)<sup>1</sup>| urn:oid:1.2.752.29.4.13 | \[[AttrSpec](#attrspec)\]
-Provisional ID | urn:oid:1.2.752.201.3.4 | \[[ELN-0604](#eln-0604)\]
+Provisional ID | urn:oid:1.2.752.201.3.4 | \[[AttrSpec](#attrspec)\]
-eIDAS person identifier | urn:oid:1.2.752.201.3.7 |\[[ELN-0604](#eln-0604)\]
+eIDAS person identifier | urn:oid:1.2.752.201.3.7 |\[[AttrSpec](#attrspec)\]

+> \[1\]: The urn:oid:1.2.752.29.4.13 attribute is also defined to be able to hold a Swedish coordination number (samordningsnummer).

 <a name="data-format"></a>
 ###### 2.3.1.1.1.
 Data format

-The identifier data obtained from the SAML assertion SHALL be stored in the serialNumber attribute using one of the following formats:
+The identifier data obtained from the SAML assertion SHALL be stored in the `serialNumber` attribute using one of the following formats:

 - using exactly the same format as it was obtained from the SAML attribute, or,
 - using conventions specified in \[[EU-CERT-GEN](#eu-cert-gen)\] as defined below.

-When storing person identifier in the serialNumber attribute in accordance with \[[EU-CERT-GEN](#eu-cert-gen)\], the certificate SHALL include a semantics identifier as specified in section 5.1. of  \[[EU-CERT-GEN](#eu-cert-gen)\].
+When storing person identifier in the `serialNumber` attribute in accordance with \[[EU-CERT-GEN](#eu-cert-gen)\], the certificate SHALL include a semantics identifier as specified in section 5.1. of  \[[EU-CERT-GEN](#eu-cert-gen)\].

-**Personnummer or Samordningsnummer**
+**Swedish personal identity number (personnummer)**

-When the identifier is a "personnummer" or "samordningsnummer", the semantics identifier SHALL be a natural person semantics identifier using the identity type reference "PNO".
+When the identifier is a Swedish personal identity number (personnummer), or a coordination number (samordningsnummer), the semantics identifier SHALL be a natural person semantics identifier using the identity type reference "PNO".

 > Example: PNOSE-194911172296